-New 14-plates are available from 1 March.
+New plates are available every March and September.
 But what do you think of personalised numberplates: are they cool or slightly naff?
 We take a look.

 Motorists are no different to any other type of consumer – we love having the latest gear.

 So for many, a 14 plate will be the latest must-have accessory this March, and there's also the new 64 plate in September.

-And for fans of personalised vehicle registration numbers the 14 plate offers a wealth of opportunities, as it can be read as I or A.
+For fans of personalised vehicle registration numbers, the 14 plate in particular offers a wealth of opportunities as it can be read as I or A.

 This is demonstrated on the personalised plate sported by Confused.com’s very own BRIAN the Robot, pictured above.

 But are personalised plates cool – or just a bit naff?